robang74/redfishos/README.md

 Refactoring the SFOS is the main aim of this project and therefore it deserves a [dedicated page](forum/todo/sailfishos-refactoring-begins.md), in brief:

-1. a recovery boot mode always available on-demand at users request or automatically when the system is badly briked;
+1. a recovery boot mode always available on-demand at users request or automatically when the system is badly bricked;
 2. a system patch manager that can un/apply persistent patches on the root filesystem for system services configuration;
 3. a early-boot backup/restore script suite with the related after-flashing system configuration shell script.

-Without these facilities fully working, there is no any reasonable chance to operate in a traceable and efficient way at OS level.
-Everything else will follow and added here depending also on the supporters and contributors agendas.
+Without these facilities fully working, there is no reasonable chance to operate in a traceable and efficient way at OS level.
+Everything else will follow and be added here depending also on the supporters and contributors agendas.

 ---